Hoppa till huvudinnehållet

 A historically important Japan-only original with Green-side encounter availability, original sprites, and early Generation I quirks.

-Öppna Green landing sida
+Öppna landningssidan för Green

 Pokémon Blue